dentsucreativeuk/dev-standards/Admin/Git.md

 6. The QA team notice that work done by **developer A** has been also put live, as it was within the `development` branch at the time **developer B** created their branch.
 7. The client calls, absolutely livid that the change has been put live, and the dev team have to scramble to figure out what went wrong.

 This is a rather extreme example, but not without precedent.
-The important thing to remember is that `master` is the only branch which contains work which is both complete and live, which is what will form the basis of all further work.
+The important thing to remember is that `main` is the only branch which contains work which is both complete and live, which is what will form the basis of all further work.

-### Why not use `production` instead of `master` as the root branch?
+### Why not use `production` instead of `main` as the root branch?

-It could be possible, and `production` is for all intents and purposes, and almost exact clone of master in terms of use, which means there are no technical limitations with using it in this way.
+It could be possible, and `production` is for all intents and purposes, and almost exact clone of main in terms of use, which means there are no technical limitations with using it in this way.

 However, `production` is a *target* branch, and should only be used as such in order to ensure deployments from that branch work well and that we can confidently compare it to the real production environments.